weijiekoh/bellman_ce_bug/README.md

 # The bug

+This repository demonstrates a bug in the [bellman](https://github.com/matter-labs/bellman) library (commit `455480a2db44ecc0423785b295981074800913e6` in the `beta` branch).

-The proof which this binary generates is of a Poseidon circuit with 240 constraints, originally produced using `circom`.
-I'm trying to compile Plonk proof support from the `bellman_ce` repository to wasm but the proof that's generated is invalid.
+The code in this repository produces a binary which generates and verifies a Plonk proof of a Poseidon hash.
+The circuit has 240 constraints and is originally produced using `circom`.

 The `opening_at_z_omega_proof` value of the proof differs between the `multicore` and `wasm` features.

 If you compile the code using the `multicore` feature, however, the proof is valid. `multicore` code won't run in browser wasm, though.

-This repository demonstrates a bug in the [bellman] library (commit `455480a2db44ecc0423785b295981074800913e6` in the `beta` branch).

 ## How to reproduce it